Get the Best WordPress Backup

 WP Boom visual changes

-While WP Boom helps with visual aspects, it’s equally important to test the functionality of your store after the update.
+While WP Boom helps with visuals, it’s equally important to test the functionality of your store after the update.

 Go through typical customer actions like adding products to the cart, navigating the checkout process, and placing a test order.
 Ensure all functionalities work seamlessly to avoid surprises on your live site.